Big Show and Kane

-Big Show and Kane were an American tag team active in professional wrestling during 2001–2002, 2005–2006, 2011 and 2014–2016 consisted of Paul Wight (Big Show) and Glenn Jacobs (Kane).
+Big Show and Kane were a tag team who were active in professional wrestling during 2001–2002, 2005–2006, 2011 and 2014–2016 consisted of Paul Wight (Big Show) and Glenn Jacobs (Kane).
 Using their gigantic statures and power to dominate opponents, they won both the World Tag Team Championship and WWE Tag Team Championship.

 History

 First term (2001–2002)

 Big Show and Kane would first team together on the November 29, 2001 episode of SmackDown! when they defeated The Hardy Boyz (Matt and Jeff).
-They would face The Dudley Boyz (Bubba Ray and D-Von Dudley) at Vengeance for the WWF Tag Team Championship, but were unsuccessful in their challenge.
+They would face The Dudley Boyz (Bubba Ray and D-Von Dudley) at Vengeance on December 9 for the WWF Tag Team Championship, but were unsuccessful in their challenge.
 Their feud with the Dudley Boyz continued with a loss in a Tables match on the January 24, 2002 episode of SmackDown!.
 Big Show and Kane would then face each other on the January 28 episode of Raw, which Kane won.
 Big Show and Kane would once again team together to finally beat the Dudley Boyz on the March 24 episode of Heat.